slaee/bacalso-control-player/README.md

 ## Class Equipment Creators

-The script will be used for HP and MP regeneration as based on the skills or passive skills of the class.
+The script will be used for HP and MP regeneration as based on the skills or passive skills of the class creation.

 ## Philosophy of the script